Module adcp.adagents

 publisher_domain = _validate_publisher_domain(publisher_domain)

-# Construct URL
+# Construct initial URL

 url = f"https://{publisher_domain}/.well-known/adagents.json"